What is a machine? – 3 idiots machine definition breakdown

 All the Best !!

-Now, we enter into the electronics side of the RC Airplane .
-In this article, we discuss about ‘How shall we exactly choose a motor for our RC Airplane ?’.
-This is one of the very crucial step because your electric motor and propeller combination in RC Airplane does the work similar to the fan engines in real RC aircrafts.
-This motor + propeller combination is responsible to provide the necessary ‘thrust’ required.
+Now, we enter into the electronics side of the RC Airplane.
+In this article, we discuss ‘How shall we exactly choose a motor for our RC Airplane ?’.
+This is one of the very crucial steps because your electric motor and propeller combination in RC Airplane does the work similar to the fan engines in real RC aircraft.
+This motor + propeller combination is responsible for providing the necessary ‘thrust’ required.

-I am sure, you will have a question that, if in last article I asked you to refer a plan from online sources, then why not copy their electronic components as well.
+I am sure you will have a question that, if, in the last article, I asked you to refer to a plan from online sources, then why not copy their electronic components as well?

 Many students/hobbyists aim to participate in various aeromodelling competitions.
-And when there’s a competition, there are some rules/constraints which we need to follow.
-Basically, this is where, it’s important to know how to exactly model the aircraft (design part + electronics part) OR else if there were no rules, there are so many resources about ‘How to make an rc airplane ?’.
-So , everyone would just copy them !!
+And when there’s a competition, there are some rules/constraints that we need to follow.
+Basically, this is where it’s important to know exactly how to model the aircraft (design part + electronics part).
+Otherwise, if there were no rules, there would be so many resources about ‘How to make an RC airplane?’
+So, everyone would copy them.

 1. Electronic Components for RC Airplane